josuemour4/blog/_posts/2024-08-09-maximum-demand.md

 Table C2 is used for non-domestic installations.

-The scenario below shows the calculation example for the highest maximum demand in a block with 18 units and a shared area.
+<p class="niceT">The scenario below shows the calculation example for the highest maximum demand in a block with 18 units and a shared area.</p>

 <div class="table-wrapper">
   <table class="alt">